Proxify/ApexBotSite/apex-app/public/bots/ApexArchaeology.md

 ## Features
 ##### Supports all Dig Sites and Excavation locations
-   * Traverse to all Dig Sites and Excavations via Archaeology Journal or Master Archaeology Outfit
+   * Traverse to all Dig Sites and Excavations via _Archaeology Journal_ or _Master Archaeology Outfit_
       * Yes... literally all of them!
 Even includes instanced locations like Warforge's *Thalmund's Forge* and Senntisten's *Colosseum*!
    * Player must have the area unlocked and hotspot discovered for the bot to work as intended
 ##### Task System
    * Queue multiple excavations across multiple Dig Sites
        * Tasks can be completed after obtaining a certain Archaeology level, Artefact count or *Material count
           * _*Material count coming soon_
+##### Chase Sprite Spirits
+   * Choose between Active, Intermediate, and AFK playstyles when chasing Sprites!
 ##### Grace of the Elves and Porters
    * Keeps the porter count on your Grace of the Elves topped up.
 The bank trip will trigger when all porters are gone and porter count within your necklace is depleted
    * Captures Seren Spirits